 10. But, if the Spirit of Christ be in you, your body is indeed dead, because of sin; but your spirit lives because of (Christ's) justification.

-11. For, if the Spirit of Him Who raised up Jesus from the dead, dwells in you; He Who raised up Christ Jesus from the dead, shall quicken also your mortal bodies, because of His Spirit that dwells in you.
+11. For, if the Spirit of Him Who raised up Jesus from the dead, dwells in you; He Who raised up Christ Jesus from the dead, shall quicken also your mortal bodies, because of His Spirit which dwells in you.

 12. Therefore, brethren, we are debtors, not to the flesh, to live according to the flesh.